 In a way, I understood. “unlikely” doesn’t really mean impossible.
 It certainly made me think of my own business pursuits.
 Will I ever coach my way to be interviewed by Oprah?
 It’s not really an aim of mine, but if it happened I certainly would embrace it.
 The practical side of me, the side of me my parents fostered, said that that kind of fame was unlikely.
 Maybe that was the reason why I didn’t think someone like me would be that successful.

-But I know what feeling of rising to meet a circumstance, of wanting to beat the odds, of going after “more”.
+But I know what that feeling of rising to meet a circumstance, of wanting to beat the odds, of going after “more” feels like.
 I know the urge to rise again, and again, the call of expanding further than ever simply because we feel the call to.

 It was not that she never wanted more.
 She had.
 But once she began stepping into that something more and it became part of her past and her story, she grew to meet the dream.
 She became more than she had been before, for her it was becoming a mother.